Aliases for TNFAIP3 Gene

 GeneCards Summary for TNFAIP3 Gene

 TNFAIP3 (Tumor Necrosis Factor, Alpha-Induced Protein 3) is a Protein Coding gene.
-Diseases associated with TNFAIP3 include hodgkin lymphoma.
-Among its related pathways are NF-KappaB Family Pathway and Epstein-Barr virus infection.
-GO annotations related to this gene include ubiquitin-protein transferase activity and protease binding.
+Diseases associated with TNFAIP3 include iridocyclitis and blind loop syndrome.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include ligase activity and ubiquitin-specific protease activity.
 An important paralog of this gene is ZRANB1.

 UniProtKB/Swiss-Prot for TNFAIP3 Gene